City-of-Memphis-Wastewater/pipeline/README.md

 `pipeline` uses a two-tiered approach to manage configuration and secrets.

   * **Non-Sensitive Configuration**: Non-sensitive settings like URLs and paths are stored in a local JSON file (`~/.pipeline-eds/config.json`).
 This file is easy to inspect and manage.
   * **Secrets and Credentials**: For CLI users, API credentials and passwords are **securely stored** using your operating system's native keyring.
 This is a much safer alternative to storing plaintext passwords in a file.
-The `pipeline configure` command guides you through this one-time setup process.
+The `pipeline config` command guides you through this one-time setup process.

 **Note for Developers**: While the CLI now uses the keyring, some functionality within the codebase still relies on the `secrets.yaml` file for credential management.
 This file is not required for general CLI usage but may be necessary for specific development workflows and legacy components.